terminological/r6-generator/README.md

 The project has 3 components:

 * `r6-generator-runtime`: a pure Java library which manages data manipulation and marshalling to and from R. This supports the main R datatypes and provides Java versions of these, plus converter methods to ease Java development.
-* `r6-generator-maven-plugin`: a Maven plugin which uses native the R-centric Java API to generates R and `rJava` code that handles the mechanics of installing Java libraries into R, calling Java code from R, and marshalling data across the R-Java interface ni a lossless manner.
+* `r6-generator-maven-plugin`: a Maven plugin which uses native the R-centric Java API to generates R and `rJava` code that handles the mechanics of installing Java libraries into R, calling Java code from R, and marshalling data across the R-Java interface in a lossless manner.
 * `r6-generator-maven-archetype`: a Maven archetype which creates a basic framework with recommended configuration for projects using the Maven plugin.

 ## r6-generator projects in the wild